SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-01-two-years-retired.md

 (How did I imagine retirement?
 Academic libraries, seminars.
 Maybe an adjunct professor teaching statistics to undergrads &ndash; on the theory that they may one day encounter some evidence and should have some idea of what to do with it.
 With adjournments to Club Med a couple times a year.
+And I had _sort of_ hoped to work on future President Elizabeth Warren's campaign.
 Silly me.)

 ### Investments